-Check your divorce judgment or order from your case.
-Usually, there is a provision that requires parties to obtain the court’s permission before the move is made.
-This applies to moves out of Michigan or to a location at least 100 miles from the place the children were living at the time the judgment or order was entered.
+You need the Court’s permission to move out of State.
+If you have joint legal custody, you also need the Court’s permission to more more than one hundred (100) miles from the place the children were living at the time the judgment or order was entered.
 The 100 mile rule applies to moves made within the State of Michigan as well.
 If you are a custodial parent who wants to move with a minor child out of state, you must file a Motion to Change Domicile.
 Remember that you must serve the other parent with a copy of the motion and a notice as to the time and date of the hearing on the motion.
 If the other parent consents to the proposed move, he or she may sign a consent order that allows for the move to take place.
 Forms are available at the Friend of the Court Office.

-The Friend of the Court does not have the legal authority to investigate and/remove children in abuse and/or neglect matters.
-You should report your concerns to the Protective Services Division of the Department of Human Services.
+No. The Friend of the Court does not have the legal authority to investigate and/or remove children in abuse and/or neglect matters.
+You should report your concerns to the Child Protective Services Division of the Department of Human Services.

-Why won’t the FOC enforce what the judge said in court, even if it’s not in the written order?
+- Will the FOC enforce what the judge said in court or agreements of the parties?

-Legally, the FOC can only enforce what is in a written order.
+The FOC can only enforce what is written in a Court order.
 If you believe that the written order does not say what the judge said in court, you should first ask the person who prepared the order to make the necessary changes.
 If that doesn’t work, then you can file a motion that asks the court to correct the order.

 First, please understand that the tax offset notice did not come from the local Friend of the Court office.
-Although your notice from the IRS says that the refund has been intercepted and has been sent to the FOC, this process can take months and the money may not appear in your account for several weeks after your notice says the money was sent.
+Although your notice from the IRS says that the refund has been intercepted and has been sent to the FOC, this process can take several weeks and the money may not appear in your account for up to six (6) months.
 When the money is received, it goes to the central disbursement unit in Lansing and not to the local FOC for reimbursement.
-Check your account periodically to see if your tax refund has, in fact, been received and applied.
-If you have questions about tax intercepts, contact the tax and accounting manager in the FOC for assistance.

 The answer depends on how the tax return was filed and to whom the money is owed.
-If you filed a single return (for your only), then the refund amount will be applied to your support obligation immediately.
-However, if money is owed to the State, then tthe State receives the money first.
+If you filed an individual return, then the refund amount will be applied to your support obligation usually within sixty (60) days.
+However, if money is owed to the State, then the State receives the money first.
 This priority is mandated by Federal law.
-If you filed a joint return (for you and your spouse), then the child support enforcement system is programmed to hold this money for six months before applying it to your support obligation.
+If you filed a joint return with a spouse, the child support enforcement system mandates that this money remain on hold for six months before applying it to your support obligation.
 This time period is required by law in order to give your spouse time to file an “injured spouse claim” form if he or she does not want his or her portion of the refund to be applied to your child support obligation.